Blue LEED house in Northampton, Massachusetts

 Lower operating costs – With utility rates steadily climbing, renewable energy sources such as solar PV or wind will produce more energy savings than ever before.
 Other resource-saving alternatives include low-flow showers, rainwater harvesting, and xeriscaping.
 Homeowners buying a home built according to the Passive House specification, for example, can expect their home to consume 90 per cent less heating energy than a conventional home.

-Increased resale value – Though just some people will pay a premium to live in a green home, everyone likes to save money on utility bills, making green homes a wise investment.
+Increased resale value – Though just some people will pay a premium to live in a green home, everyone likes to save money on utility bills, making green homes like those houses for sale near me a wise investment.
 A study by the Earth Advantage Institute found that homes certified with ENERGY STAR or LEED designations sold for 30 per cent more than conventionally built homes.